TinyCircuits/TinyCircuits-TinyViolin-ASM4003/README.md

 # TinyCircuits Tiny Violin
 # ASM4003 Rev1

-These are the design files for the TinyCircuits ASM4003 Rev 1 PCB.
+The the design files are located under design_files/ for the TinyCircuits ASM4003 Rev 1 PCB.
 This is a Tiny Violin with capacitive touch sensors and a buzzer.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.